christran85-cyber/enterprise-security-operations-lab/README.md

 osquery was installed to provide additional endpoint visibility and SQL-based operating-system querying.

-The initial installation attempt could not locate the package through the currently configured Ubuntu repositories.
+The default Ubuntu package repositories did not initially provide the required osquery package.

 The official osquery repository was therefore added.

-During configuration, a malformed repository entry caused an additional package-management issue.
+During installation, a malformed repository entry was identified and corrected before installation could continue successfully.

-The repository configuration was corrected, the package index was refreshed, and osquery was successfully installed.

-After installation, the `osqueryd` service initially appeared inactive/disabled.
+After installation, the `osqueryd` daemon initially appeared inactive and disabled.

 The service was enabled and started using: